 Correcting an Incorrect W-2 and W-3

-You must prepare and distribute a W-2 to each employee, showing his/her wages and withholding for the year, by the end of January of the next year.
-By the end of January, you must prepare a W-3 transmittal form and send it along with all W-2 forms, to the SSA.
-The exact deadline changes each year because of holidays and weekends.
-Here's an updated article showing the exact deadlines for the current tax year.
+You must prepare and distribute a W-2 to each employee, showing her wages and withholding for the year, by the end of January of the next year.
+Then you must prepare a W-3 transmittal form and send it along with all your W-2 forms to the SSA.
+The W-3 form summarizes and details each of the W-2 forms you're submitting.
+It's not required if you file online.

 Missing Name or Social Security Number

-If you made an error in an amount, either for withholding or earnings, fill out the W-2c completely, showing the original and corrected amounts.
-You may also have to file a 941c if you incorrectly reported wages and/or withholding on a 941 - Employer's Quarterly Tax Statement.
+Fill out the W-2c completely, showing the original and corrected amounts, if you made an error in an amount either for withholding or earnings.
+You might also have to file Form 941c if you incorrectly reported wages or withholding on a 941 - Employer's Quarterly Tax Statement.

 - If you paid wages to an employee in error, these wages are still taxable to the employee.

-- Don't use a W-2c to report back pay.
+- Don't use a W-2c to report corrections to an employee's back pay.

 A Reminder About Late Filing

-Be sure to get your W-2s out to your employees by the due date and your W-3s transmitted to the SSA on time to avoid penalties for late distribution and filing.
+Be sure to get your W-2s out to your employees by the due date and your W-3s transmitted to the SSA on time, including corrected versions, to avoid penalties for late distribution and filing.